-Utilities establish mutual aid agreements with neighboring and regional utilities in order to improve service restoration efforts during power outages.
-Mutual aid agreements are an essential element of a utility's response plan during power outages that enable them to call upon other utilities for help in a disaster (by providing labor, tools, spare parts, and mobile equipment, etc.).
+Utilities establish mutual aid agreements with neighboring and regional utilities to improve service restoration efforts during power outages.
+Mutual aid agreements are an essential element of a utility's response plan during power outages that enable them to call upon other utilities for help in a disaster (by providing labor, tools, spare parts, mobile equipment, etc.).
 Establishing a mutual aid agreement requires advance sharing of information among member utilities.

-Furthermore, participating in a national mutual aid agreement is a beneficial precaution, especially if your utility encounters a situation where it requests Federal Emergency Management Agency (FEMA) funding.
+Furthermore, participating in a national mutual aid agreement is a beneficial precaution, especially if your utility encounters a situation where it requests federal assistance.
 Utilities should demonstrate that they are prepared for major events that could require more resources than typically available.
 While local, state, or regional mutual aid programs are beneficial, utilities are encouraged to participate in programs that are national in scope.